freedomofpress/securedrop-workstation-docs/docs/journalist/faq.rst

 which to view untrusted content without exposing the rest of your system to that content.

-As a journalist, you will log into the SecureDrop Inboxlication with the same credentials you previously used to log into the Journalist Interface.
+As a journalist, you will log into the SecureDrop Inbox with the same credentials you previously used to log into the Journalist Interface.
 You will then be able to view, download, and reply to and submissions---all on the same device.